Dynamo settles payments across a network of AI agents

 Pay for what's delivered — not what was promised

-Tie payment to a live SLA — latency, uptime, token quality.
-When the service drops below the bar, the stream throttles or halts on its own.
-You pay for performance, not promises.
+Tie payment to a live SLA — latency percentiles, error rate, availability.
+When the service drops below the agreed bar, the stream throttles or halts on its own.
+SLA-failed units are never paid for.

 Partial-delivery refunds